-Tarlochan Oberoi, Salt Lake City Member Since February 2010 Artist Statement Tarlochan Oberoi was born and grew up in India.
-He graduated from the Delhi University and than did M.F.A., at New Delhi Academy of Fine Arts.
-Since 1972, he has lived in Denmark, and received several diplomas from Danish graphics art academies.
-He has had the opportunity to combine both Indian and Danish cultures.
+Tarlochan Oberoi, Salt Lake City Member Since February 2010 Artist Statement Tarlochan Oberoi was born in 1951 and grew up in India.
+He graduated with an M.F.A. from Delhi College of Art.
+Since 1972, he has lived in Denmark and received several diplomas from Danish graphics art academies.
+He has thus had the opportunity to combine Indian and Danish cultures.
 The result can be found in his paintings and writings.
 The art can stand alone and the words can stand alone.
 However, the two forms of expression combine to enhance and intensify overall impressions and insights.

 Oberoi captures new approaches and new visions in his paintings.
-His art can be found in the books Visionary Art, MicroVision, and ObserVision.
+His art can be found in the books Visionary Art, The Way of the Flower, The Way of the Clouds, and ObserVision.
 In his paintings, opposites are recognized and appear in an aesthetic form.
-Art opens up in them opportunity for reflection, pondering, insight, consideration, meditation, experience, and letting go.
-Oberoi’s paintings are the result of intense observation.
-He endeavors to render both the visible and invisible worlds.
+Art opens up in them an opportunity for reflection, pondering, insight, consideration, meditation, experience, and letting go.
+Oberoi’s paintings are the result of intense observation - he endeavors to render both the visible and invisible worlds.

-Oberoi has presented over ninety five solo and group exhibitions at various international galleries and institutions.
+Oberoi has presented over ninety-five solo and group exhibitions at various international galleries and institutions.
 Today his artwork is found in private homes, institutions, businesses, and art museums.
-He has traveled extensively on four continents, been active in the European, American and Indian art scenes, and has acted as Art Director and Graphic Designer for several eminent concerns, which thus bear his artistic signature.
-For the last ten years, he has been exploring the US and exhibiting his work across the country.
+He has traveled extensively on four continents, been active in the American, European, and Indian art scenes, and has acted as Art Director and Graphic Designer for several eminent concerns, which thus bear his artistic signature.
+Since 2004, he has been exploring the U.S. and exhibiting his work across the country.